Skip to main content

 November 28, 2022

-Congresswoman Frederica S. Wilson issued the following statement in response to the collapse of the pedestrian bridge on FIU's campus:
+Congresswoman Frederica S. Wilson issued the following statement to acknowledge Haitian Flag Day:

 November 28, 2022